Barbie and Ken |

 2. The RT6 gene normally codes for a protein which is found on the surface membrane of T lymphocytes (a class of white blood cell).
 In both humans and chimpanzees it is a pseudogene, which means this protein is not expressed.
 Haag et al have examined the human and chimpanzee RT6 pseudogene:

 We have now cloned and sequenced the homologues of the RT6 genes from humans of distinct ethnic backgrounds and of the chimpanzee.
 Surprisingly, in each case, three premature in-frame stop codons preclude expression of the single copy RT6 gene as a cell surface protein.
 Otherwise, the RT6 genes of human and chimpanzee exhibit high structural conservation to their rodent counterparts.
 RNA expression analyses indicate that the RT6 gene is not transcriptionally active in human T cells or any other human tissue analyzed so far.
 To our knowledge, RT6 represents the first mammalian membrane protein identified that has been lost universally in the human and chimpanzee species due to gene inactivation.
-[11]
+[11]Again, here is an example of humans and chimpanzees having the same pseudogene with the same crippling mutation, which makes sense if humans and chimpanzees shared a common ancestor in which this mutation took place and from whom the two lines inherited the pseudogene.
+From a special creationist point of view, this is inexplicable.

 3. Humans and apes are unable to synthesise the enzyme urate oxidase, as the gene which normally would code for it is a pseudogene.
 In humans, chimpanzees, this is due to the same mutation.
 In gibbons, which are also unable to synthesise urate oxidase, this is due to a separate mutation event: